Overview

 In the Process Status view, some nodes are highlighted with different colors to easily identify any failures:

-• Green - nodes highlighted with green mark the nodes passed by the token
+• Green: Nodes highlighted with green mark the nodes passed by the token.

-• Red - the node highlighted with red marks the node where the token is stuck (process failure)
+• Red: The node highlighted with red marks the node where the token is stuck (process failure).

 Starting a new process instance

-To start a new process instance, a request must be made to the FlowX Engine.
+To start a new process instance, a request must be made to the FlowX.AI Engine.
 This is handled by the web/mobile application.
 The current user must have the appropriate role/permission to start a new process instance.

 To be able to start a new process instance, the current user needs to have the appropriate role/permissions: